Beginner's Guide to Camping Essentials

 Camping is not all about buying a tent and pitching it at a campsite, there are other things you need to make the experience enjoyable for yourself:

 Sleeping bag is definitely a strong camping essential.
+Next to the camping tent, this is our other source of relaxation as we use it to cocoon after a long tiring journey in the woods.
 The type of sleeping bag you use is heavily dependent on the type of weather you will be weathering during your hike, and the season of your state.
 Our bestselling sleeping bag is a very small compact ultralight Summer / Spring / Autumn sleeping bag - although also very commonly used for winter if you will be dressing up appropriately.

 We also have down sleeping bags for the cold winter areas in Australia or the cold night drops in temps.

-For our range of sleeping bags, see our collection on sleeping bags.
+For our range of sleeping bags, see our collection of sleeping bags.

 We will be doing an article on sleeping bags to give more guidance on choosing a sleeping bag, and how to assess one depending on its R value!

 Sleeping mats are another essential.
-Novapro Sports stock an ultralight version that is easily deployable and set up.
-Unlike self inflating mats that is sometimes unreliable, and takes a lot of work to roll, unroll and time to actually allow it to self inflate, our sleeping mat has a built in lightweight sponge air pump that is compressable by pressing onto the pump repeatedly - pumping air into the sleeping mat.
+Novapro Sports stocks an ultralight version that is easily deployable and set up.
+Unlike self-inflating mats that are sometimes unreliable, and take a lot of work to roll, unroll and time to actually allow it to self-inflate, our sleeping mat has a built-in lightweight sponge air pump that is compressible by pressing onto the pump repeatedly - pumping air into the sleeping mat.
 We find this method to be much faster for getting your air mattress to be set up in no time - although it does require a bit more work to pump.
-However, the team at Novapro Sports Camping Store find it really more enjoyable inflating the sleeping mat through a built in pump than self inflating ones that seem to take a long time to self inflate.
-Have you tried a self inflating mat before?
+However, the team at Novapro Sports Camping Store finds it really more enjoyable to inflate the sleeping mat through a built-in pump than self-inflating ones that seem to take a long time to self-inflate.
+Have you tried a self-inflating mat before?
 Leave us a comment and share your thoughts!

-- Now when it comes to the difference between camping and hiking, the gear that makes the biggest difference is the backpack.
-If you are going to go camping, you arguably don’t need a backpack at all but in the case of hiking, you definitely need one.
+- Now when it comes to the difference between camping and hiking, the gear that makes the biggest impact is the backpack.
+If you are going to go camping, some might even say that you do not even need a backpack at all but in the case of hiking, you definitely need one.
 When buying a backpack, there are three main distinctions in terms of size that you need to look out for to pick the right bag for you: daypacks, overnight and long haul.
 Out of the three, you pick one that best meets your needs:

 - Daypacks are usually used when you are only hiking for one day without camping overnight.